KhronosGroup/Khronosdotorg/api/opencl/resources.md

 *   [Harlan](https://github.com/eholk/harlan) - Harlan: A Scheme-Based GPU Programming Language
 *   [HopenCL](https://github.com/bgaster/hopencl) - Haskell-bindings for OpenCL.
 *   [Intel IPP](http://software.intel.com/en-us/intel-ipp-preview) - A Library of Highly Optimized Algorithmic Building Blocks for Media and Data Applications
+*   [Intercept Layer for OpenCL Applications](https://github.com/intel/opencl-intercept-layer) - The Intercept Layer for OpenCL Applications is a tool that can intercept and modify OpenCL calls for debugging and performance analysis.
 *   [Java Bindings to OpenCL](http://jocl.jogamp.org/) - Project JOCL provides an easy to use Java binding for the OpenCL API.
 JOCL exposes the OpenCL API in two levels: A automatically generated low level JNI based binding and a hand written high level binding on top of the generated interfaces.
 The high level bindings provide a convenient interface and reduce verbosity to a minimum.
 *   [JavaCL](http://code.google.com/p/javacl/) - Java OpenCL bindings and utilities.
 JavaCL wraps OpenCL in a nice Java API with goodies
 *   [JoCL.org](http://www.jocl.org/) - Java bindings for OpenCL.